rosemcc/pure-angular-components/projects/uoa-sso/README.md

 In your app.module.ts import these two, eg:

-`import { CognitoConfig, CoreModule } from '../../../uoa-common/projects/uoa-sso/src/public-api'`
+`import { CognitoConfig, AuthModule } from 'resources/dist/uoa-sso';`

-Include CoreModule in your imports[], but include CognitoConfig as a provider:
+Include AuthModule in your imports[], but include CognitoConfig as a provider:

 `{ provide: CognitoConfig, useClass: AppAuthConfig }`